- About SGHT

 As a result of global warming, South Georgia’s glaciers are retreating rapidly – two glacial barriers have been lost in the last few years alone.
 Without these barriers, the few remaining rodent-free areas will quickly be overrun and South Georgia’s remaining bird populations will suffer the consequences.

 SGHT Habitat Restoration Project aims to eradicate introduced rats and from South Georgia by 2015.
-Fundraising for Phase 1 (clearance of rodents from trial areas around King Edward Point and Grytviken) is complete.
+Fundraising for Phase 2 (clearance of rodents from the entire north-west of the island, some 580km2) is complete.

 Undertaking the Project has only been possible because of the generosity of SGHT’s donors and the support of those people who have offered their experience and expertise to help with its planning and implementation.
 We would like to extend our particular thanks to the Dr Paulsen Foundation, the Island Foundation and the Rufford Foundation for their generous support.